CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/queues/dequeue-item/dequeue-items-block-2.md

 ## Examples

-### Dequeue Count of Items from a Queue containing Items with different priorities
+### Dequeue Count of Items from a Queue containing items with different priorities

 This example will dequeue `2` items from a [QueueWithPriority][]&lt;[String][], [Int32][]&gt; that contains `"Item -1"` with a priority of `-1`,   `"Item 0"` with a priority of `0` and `"Item 1"` with a priority of `1`.